Congenital Heart Disease (CHD): Symptoms, Causes, Treatment

 Heart valve defects:

-Heart valve defects such as a narrowing or stenosis of the valves, or complete closure that impedes or prevents forward blood flow can occur.
-Other valve defects people experience include leaky valves that don't close properly, allowing blood to leak backwards.
+Heart valve defects such as a narrowing or stenosis of the valves or complete closure that impedes or prevents forward blood flow can occur.
+People experience valve defects, including leaky valves that don't close properly, allowing blood to leak backward.

 Defects in the walls between the atria and ventricles of the heart: Defects in the walls between the atria and ventricles of the person's heart allow abnormal mixing of oxygenated and un-oxygenated blood between the right and left sides of the heart.

 Heart muscle abnormalities can lead to heart failure.
 The signs of CHD can vary depending on the defects that the person experiences.
 Various types of congenital heart disease may lead to heart failure.
 Defects may cause either a mix of oxygen-poor and rich blood flow through the person's body or decreased blood flow to their lungs, resulting in an inadequate supply of oxygen.
 Classic signs of cyanosis include a bluish tinge around the person's skin, most often around their fingernails, tongue, and lips.
 Infants may feed poorly and breathe quickly.
 Older persons can experience a lowered tolerance for exercise.